madpsy/xpa125b_controller/README.md

 MQTT topic prefix is 'xpa125b' followed by the same paths as above (where the message is the values in [])

+# Example API calls

-Examples: (Note: mDNS should be xpa125b.local)
+Note: mDNS should be xpa125b.local

 + `curl -s -d 'mode=http' http://xpa125b.local/setmode`
 + `curl -s http://xpa125b.local/txtime`